aamnah/notes/src/content/android/keytool-app-signing.md

 - `-keyalg` is the key algorithm, in this case `RSA`
 - `-validity` is in days.
 9125 days is 25 years (default when you create a keystore with Android Studio).
 10000 days is a little above 27 years.
 - `-storetype` is the format the keystore should be saved in.
 Default was `JKS` up till JDK 8.
 Newer versions use `PKCS12`.
+- `-alias` is the name of the key inside your _keystore_ (one keystore can have multiple keys, you'd need to mention the alias of the key when you get to the signing part)

 #### Script it

-You can pass keystore password, alias key password, and organizatiion details for a no-prompt key generation
+You can pass keystore password, alias key password, and organization details for a no-prompt key generation

 ```bash
 # pass keystore password and organizatiion details for no-prompt